 If you hold several EnBank Storage Service contracts, you may wish to be able to transfer inventory from one to another faster than the normal injection and withdrawal rates allow.
 Inventory transfer facilitates instantaneous transfers from one contract to another.

-[CREDIT TERMS]
+[CREDIT INFO]

 Credit Risks